harrisonlab/phytophthora_fragariae/BUSCO_analysis.md

 done
 ```

-## Create FASTA files with separate alignment input for each of the shared BUSCO genes
+## Create FASTA files with separate alignment input for each of the shared BUSCO genes.
+# This command should generate a separate FASTA file for each BUSCO complete single copy gene conserved across all your genomes analysed.
+You use those files as input to be aligned by MAFFT in the next step.

 ```bash
 cat final_list_ssc >align_input_list.txt